Google's Pixel 2 XL warranty may not cover our biggest concern

 Here's the encouraging news: Google is now officially willing to consider burn-in and other screen issues as potentially eligible for warranty support.

 "We're very confident that Pixel delivers an exceptional smartphone experience, and if any customers experience defects, including burn in, they should contact customer support for a resolution," the company told CNET.
-"All warranty requests are evaluated on a case by case basis, and our 2-year warranty covers a number of areas, including display-related defects."
+"All warranty requests are evaluated on a case-by-case basis, and our two-year warranty covers a number of areas, including display-related defects."

 Google also says the warranty applies no matter where you buy the phone, so you don't have to fight with your cellular carrier or big box store to get support.
 Just contact Google's customer support.